fathom-playground/playground/FAQ.md

 - [IPFS](https://ipfs.io)
 - [Secure ScuttleButt](https://scuttlebutt.nz)

+#### Why a git repository?
+Running the playground through a git repo allows us to take advantage of the collaboration tools and infrastructure available for them.
+Git itself allows us to easily propose changes and collaborate on both the structure of the playground and individual adventures, while Github gives us an interface for communicating and organizing.

+That being using git does introduce a bias into the system.
+It can be [notoriously](https://spderosso.github.io/onward13.pdf) clunky and obtruse, and introduces a fair amount of friction to social interactions.

+To counteract this we plan to gradually build different views onto the git repository, so that people can interact with the playground without having to deal with Pull-Requests and commit histories.
+These could look like email applications, or websites which render adventures and other content.

 #### Who can be a learner?
 Anyone!
 The playground is open to people of all interests, skill-levels and backgrounds.
 What's important is a drive to learn, and the ability to think critically about your own learning and others'.

-#### How technical do I (and adventures) have to be?
+##### How technical do I (and adventures) have to be?
 Not at all!
 This a huge conceptual space stretching from fields traditionally considered "humanties" all the way to "hard sciences".

-#### Do we get certificates for completing adventures?
-The Playground itself does not issue any credentials, but you can use [Fathom](https://fathom.network), a decentralized system for creating credentials via community consensus.
+However, while all of these perspectives are welcome here, we'd like to encourage adventurers to think beyond these traditional conceptual designations.
+How can humanities be more technical?
+How can computer-science be more literate?
+The Playground is a place to explore the ideas that matter to you, regardless of how their labelled.

 #### What can I do?
 Anything!
 Well, almost.
 Your adventure has to be related to [decentralized